-The Gljúfrabúi waterfall (or Gljúfurárfoss) is at Hamragarðar.
+Gljúfrabúi waterfall (or Gljúfurárfoss) is at Hamragarðar.
 It is close to its famous neighbour Seljalandsfoss waterfall.
 If you want to see these wonderful waterfalls, many great tours will take you there.
 You can also rent a car and go on a road trip.

 The hidden waterfall

 The name Gljúfrabúi literally means the one that lives within the canyon.
 The name of the waterfall, and the landscape invokes something out of the Lord of the Rings by J.R.R.
 Tolkien.
 You enter and you are half expecting an angry dwarf challenging you to a duel, or perhaps there is a dragon guarding its hoard.

 Be careful when you enter the hidden waterfall

 Gljúfrabúi is 40 meters high and partially hidden behind a large cliff which gives it a mystical aura.
 It can be seen in all it’s splendor by wading the river into a narrow opening in the cliff or by climbing a steep path up the cliff.
 Both acts can be hazardous so please exercise extreme caution.

 You can watch a video from our friend Ásgeir of Do More Ásgeir fame enter this hidden gem of a waterfall.

 Let me warn you fellow traveller.
 Wading into the stream flowing gently between the cliffs is not easy.
 I highly recommend wading shoes or boots to protect you from the cold water and the rocky river bottom.
 You should also beware of the water moisture if you are carrying a camera.
 It’s wet in there.